-Corporate and other entities exposures Individual exposures All exposures - Information obtained during periodic review of - Internally collected - Payment record customer files - e.g. audited financial data on customer statements, management accounts, budgets behaviour - Requests for and and projections.
-Examples of areas of granting forbearance particular focus are: gross profit margins, Ability to repay the loan financial leverage ratios, debt service as at when due - Existing and forecast coverage, compliance with covenants, quality changes in business, of management, senior management changes. financial and economic - Data from credit bureau agencies. conditions - Actual and expected significant changes in the political, regulatory and technological environment of the borrower or in its business activities. activities.
+Corporate and other entities exposures Individual exposures All exposures Information obtained during periodic review of customer files e.g. audited financial statements, management accounts, budgets and projections.
+Examples of areas of particular focus are: gross profit margins, financial leverage ratios, debt service coverage, compliance with covenants, quality of management, senior management changes.
+Data from credit bureau agencies.
+Actual and expected significant changes in the political, regulatory and technological environment of the borrower or in its business activities.
+Internally collected data on customer behaviour Ability to repay the loan as at when due Payment record Requests for and granting forbearance Existing and forecast changes in business, financial and economic conditions